johnnyiller/johnnyiller.github.io/_posts/2014-12-29-act-as-list-table-locking.markdown

 Of course doing things this way would require you to manually manage the song_order_ids and make sure it was updated appropriately.
 Not really that difficult, and probably the best option if you only have one model in your app that needs to be ordered.

 Another option is to replace act_as_list with [ranked-model](https://github.com/mixonic/ranked-model).
 Ranked-model is a more modern version of acts_as_list that goes out of it's way to avoid hitting the database when it doesn't need too.
 This sounds like my kind of plugin.
 I think I'm going to replace my acts_as_list dependent models with this gem.
 After completing the migration I'll write another post outlining any difficulties or interesting data migration steps necessary.
 Additionally I'll monitor the database chatter to see if we are getting a reduction as a percentage of site traffic.

+### update
+I actually ended up using the serialized column approach.
+After looking at the ranked-model project I decided that it wasn't being actively maintained to my standards so I went for the simpler solution until I find a better project or make my own abstraction.